Damon Alley-Tovio

-Damon Alley-Tovio is an Australian former professional rugby league footballer who played in the 2000s.
-He played for South Sydney in the NRL competition.
+Damon Alley-Tovio is an Australian former professional rugby league player.
+He played for the South Sydney Rabbitohs in the NRL.

 Background

 Alley-Tovio was a South Sydney junior and holds the record for most tries in a Jersey Flegg game when he scored 6 tries against Balmain in the Jersey Flegg Cup.

 Playing career

 Alley-Tovio made his first grade debut for South Sydney in round 10 2003 against Cronulla-Sutherland at Shark Park which ended in a 14–30 loss.
 Alley-Tovio played 2 further games for Souths in the 2003 NRL season as the club finished last on the table.

 In the 2004 NRL season, Alley-Tovio only made one appearance for Souths which came against Canterbury-Bankstown in round 7 with the match finishing in an 8–34 loss.
 Souths would finish last on the table for a second consecutive year and this would prove to be Alley-Tovio's last game in the top grade.

 After being released by Souths, Alley-Tovio played in reserve grade for the Canberra Raiders, St. George Illawarra, Newtown, Canterbury-Bankstown and Penrith.